Grey owl in a tree

 More Style Variations

-Looking for even more alert styles?
-Exclude the .alert--confirm or .alert--warn modifier classes.
-Instead, add the color utilities or border utilities for different accents and style variations.
+For additional alert styles, you can exclude the .alert--confirm or .alert--warn classes.
+Instead, use color utilities or border utilities for different styles.

 <div class="alert__title h5">